Strengthening the regions

 Visit the Revitalising Alice website

-The Office of Aboriginal Affairs (OAA) is responsible for providing support, engagement and advice to Aboriginal people and government on significant Aboriginal Affairs priorities through strategic Aboriginal policy matters, key projects and meaningful engagement and partnerships.
+The Aboriginal Partnerships and Reform (APR) unit is responsible for providing support, engagement and advice to Aboriginal people and government on significant APR priorities through strategic Aboriginal policy matters, key projects and meaningful engagement and partnerships.

 Give feedback about this page.